 London Bicycle Tour Company (LBTC)

-London Bicycle Tour Company (LBTC) is offering a range of bikes for the ride (Saturday 11 June 2022) with a 15% discount off normal prices, including a WNBR seat cover which is yours to keep.
-Use the Voucher Code: WNBR1522.
+London Bicycle Tour Company (LBTC) is offering a range of bikes for the ride (Saturday 10 June 2023) with a 15% discount off normal prices, including a WNBR seat cover which is yours to keep.
+Use the Voucher Code: WNBR1523, valid from the 9th to the 11th.
 Bikes must be pre-booked and collected from their premises, which are around 20 minutes by bike from the Central London start points.

 LBTC’s hire centre is at 74 Kennington Road, London SE11 6NL, near the Imperial War Museum.
 Telephone: 020 7928 6838.
-Nearest tube/rail: Lambeth North or Waterloo.
+Nearest tube/rail: Lambeth North, Waterloo and Elephant&Castle.
 See londonbicycle.com/directions to view directions from all the closest stations.

-Please try to collect bikes early (from 11:00) in order to avoid a rush.
-LBTC will be staying open later than usual until 7pm to receive returned bike
+Please try to collect bikes from 11:00 in order to avoid a rush.
+LBTC will be staying open later than usual until 7pm to receive returned bike.
+They would like you to book the bikes for 24 hours even though you might return earlier.

 You must pay in advance by credit or debit card.
 This way LBTC are able to do two jobs at once: capture the hirer’s bank details for the deposit on the bicycle, and pay for the bike hire at the same time.

-You can see the location on the interactive map here.
+You can see the location on the interactive map.
 Tower Hill is the easiest start to find from LBTC.

 TfL Cycle Hire

-Another option is Transport for London’s Santander Cycles, sometimes still known as “Boris Bikes” after the mayor who introduced them.
+Another option is Transport for London’s Santander Cycles, sometimes still known as “Boris Bikes” after the old mayor who introduced them.
 Regular users get a key and account, but anyone can use them with a credit or debit card.
-You do not need an app – just follow the instructions at the docking station.
+You can use their app or just follow the instructions at the docking station.

 The scheme operates in Central London.
 Currently there are docking stations near Clapham Junction, Hyde Park, Regents Park, Tower Hill, Victoria Park and our afterparty venue.
 There is no coverage near Croydon, Deptford, or Kew Bridge.